 Adam Pulley, a spokesman for the Labor Department, which oversees the commission, said the agency doesn’t comment on pending litigation.

-Sexual orientation is not spelled out in Missouri’s anti-discrimination laws, and the state’s high court currently is considering two cases that will have far-reaching implications on how the Missouri Human Rights Act is applied.
+Sexual orientation is not spelled out in Missouri’s anti-discrimination laws, and the state’s high court currently is considering two cases that will have far-reaching implications for how the Missouri Human Rights Act is applied.

 One case involves a gay man, Harold Lampley, who claimed he was harassed by his employer because he didn’t conform to stereotypical masculine behavior.
 The other involves a transgender teenager who sued the Blue Springs R-IV School District for barring him from using the boys’ bathroom.